kirilliliych/Akinator/README.md

 ***
 ## What does the project do
-It is a small version of "Akinator" browser game, which asks you questions trying to indetify an object that was guessed.
+It is a small version of "Akinator" browser game, which asks you questions trying to indentify an object that was guessed.

 ***
 ## Why is the project useful